kirubasankars/kdb/README.md

 # kdb
-LSM based key, value database written in C#
+LSM based key, value database written in C# for educational purpose. nothing serious.

 Its not ready yet.